A Modern Approach To Adult Content Production.

 In some cases, we make a full scope management agreement where we handle everything for the performer, A to Z. In other cases, they say, “I’m good with A-X, but I could use someone to handle Y, and Z, can you do just those?”
 So we make a deal for us to handle Y and Z. We can handle one thing, everything, or anything in between.

 Our financial interest is simply to be compensated in equitable proportion to the value we provide.
 We model our fee structures from non-adult entertainment managers, with standard deal types coming in at 10-15% of the backend earnings.
-We make all of our financial interests completely transparent, agree on terms up front, never ask for payment upfront, and give people as much time as they need to decide on working with us.
-We don’t lock performers into exclusive contracts.
-We rarely use contracts at all; usually only if one side is assuming some significant financial risk in a deal.
+We make all of our financial interests completely transparent, agree on terms up front, never ask for payment upfront.
+We give people as much time as they need to decide on working with us and we don’t lock performers into exclusive contracts.